Getting started

 Next.js (App router)

-NOTE: Make sure all plugins are initialized on client side only.
+NOTE: Make sure that the editor plugins are initialized client-side only, too.
 Using some plugins will cause hydration errors if imported during SSR.

 // InitializedMDXEditor.tsx